Utilities

 Utility Services

-UBC’s Energy and Water Services unit provides electricity, natural gas, thermal energy and water services exclusively to the UBC community, which includes residential neighbourhoods, commercial outlets and schools.
+UBC Facilities’ Energy & Water Services department provides electricity, natural gas, thermal energy and water services exclusively to the UBC community, which includes residential neighbourhoods, commercial outlets and schools.
 Our customer base consists of the UBC academic and administrative campus, ancillaries (such as Athletics and the UBC Bookstore), and tenant customers, including the University Neighbourhoods Association (UNA).

 • We provide electricity, natural gas, thermal energy and water services to the university’s academic buildings at the cost of the commodities, which are significantly below market rates.
 The savings generated from this margin are reinvested into academic teaching and research activities, providing substantial value to the campus community.